 One option for cheaper travel into Europe is available for Tesco Clubcard holders.Tesco offers a boost of x3 for travel by Eurotunnel.
 Depending on when you travel, a return trip should cost you between £20-30 in Clubcard vouchers.

 If you don’t drive, you could consider travelling by Eurostar.
 However, tickets aren’t cheap, so this isn’t the most cost-effective way to travel.

 Non-drivers could consider taking a bus.
 This is probably the cheapest option available and great for single travellers or couples.
-Take a look at Inside Our Suitcase to see how cheap bus tickets to Europe really are.

 If the bus isn’t for you and you decide to drive, getting breakdown cover is essential.
 From the trips I have made, AA offers the best value – even though I am a RAC customer in the UK.

 Having used the AA cover in France, it was very easy to do.
 You call an English speaking hotline (bizarrely the lady I spoke to was Australian) and they send somebody to come and fix your vehicle.
 In my case, a big burly Frenchman who managed to fix my car in minutes and make me feel very inadequate!

 My tip is to consider carefully what cover you require.
 AA charge you by the day.
 Last summer was our first ever as a family outside of the UK and we travelled to Centre Parcs in Belgium.
 Cover for this trip for five days came to just over £40.
 However, during the middle three days, the car wasn’t going to be used.
 So I bought two separate policies for the first and last day saving me almost £20.

 Remember to use a cashback site before arranging your cover.
 Find out more details about cashback sites.